-- GRE scores (if not submitted previously)

-- A Foundational Competencies Self-Assessment Form

-- A Criminal History Disclosure Form
+- A Foundational Competencies Self-Assessment Form - A Criminal History Disclosure Form

 The Program Committee that the student is attempting to transfer to reviews program the transfer application.
 If approved, the student's completed credits will be evaluated for application to the new degree program.